ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 To perform a greatest-version search, the Transparency Log provides the greatest version of the label that exists.
 It then provides a binary ladder, with the greatest version as the target, from the rightmost distinguished log entry.
-If there is no distinguished log entry yet, the search starts at the root instead.
+If there is no distinguished log entry yet, the binary ladder is provided from the root instead.
 From this log entry, the Transparency Log then proceeds down the remainder of the frontier: the starting log entry's right child, the right child's right child, and so on until reaching the last log entry.
 From each of these log